Marietta College: History

-Marietta College began as the Muskingum Academy, in 1797, which was the birth of higher education in Ohio.
+Marietta College began as the Muskingum Academy in 1797, which was the birth of higher education in Ohio.
 In April 1797, which was only nine years after Ohio had been settled, a committee of Marietta citizens, led by General Rufus Putnam (the "Father of Ohio"), met to establish a college.
-The Muskingum Academy, completed late that year, became the first institution of its kind in the Northwest Territory, providing “classical instruction ... in the higher branches of an English education.”
+The Muskingum Academy, completed late that year, became the first institution of its kind in the Northwest Territory, providing "classical instruction ... in the higher branches of an English education."
 Its first instructor was David Putnam, a 1793 Yale graduate.

+The academy eventually evolved into a college, initially chartered as the Marietta Collegiate Institute and Western Teachers' Seminary on January 16, 1833.
+However, this institution lacked the critical authority to grant degrees, so a wholly new charter was approved two years later, bringing the renamed Marietta College into existence on January 16, 1835.
+The former Muskingum Academy was continued as the Marietta College College Preparatory Department until its elimination in 1913.

+College presidents

 Academics

-Marietta College is a Phi Beta Kappa liberal arts institution, requiring students complete courses Quantitative Reasoning, Artistic Expression, Civilization & Culture, Social Analysis, and Scientific Inquiry regardless of their major track.
-Additionally, students are required to have a secondary academic concentration, complete an out of classroom education experience, and achieve proficiency in a second language.
+Marietta College is a Phi Beta Kappa liberal arts institution, requiring students to complete courses in Quantitative Reasoning, Artistic Expression, Civilization & Culture, Social Analysis, and Scientific Inquiry regardless of their major track.
+Additionally, students are required to have a secondary academic concentration, complete an out-of-classroom education experience, and achieve proficiency in a second language.

-Scholarships

-The college offers several merit scholarships and awards based on incoming student's high school GPA, as well as several premier scholarships.
-High-achieving accepted students are invited to compete in a weekend-long series of tests and group interviews.
-The John G. McCoy scholarship is awarded to the top student, receiving full tuition, room and board.
-Trustee scholarships are awarded to other top students, receiving full tuition.
-The Rickey Scholarship is awarded to the top student pursuing a degree in physics, receiving full tuition.
-In 2019, the college began a new scholarship program, awarding up to five additional full tuition scholarships for students promoting social justice and inclusion in their community named the Charles Sumner Harrison awards after the first African-American graduate in 1876.

-The Honors Program

 There are three honors tracks: curriculum honors, research honors, and college honors.
-The curriculum honors track provides a course of study for accomplished students, requiring successful completion of five honors courses integrated within the general education requirement.
-The research honors designation varies across disciplines, but typically involves the writing and defense of a thesis.
-While most major programs require some form of student research, the honors designation can be achieved with deeper academic objectives or an interdisciplinary element.
+The curriculum honors track provides a course of study for accomplished students.
+The research honors designation varies across disciplines but typically involves the writing and defense of a thesis.
 When a student completes the honors curriculum and successfully defends an honors thesis, they achieve college honors status.

-Notable Degree Programs

-Bachelor of Science in Petroleum Engineering

-Marietta College is the only liberal arts institution that offers a Bachelor of Science in Petroleum Engineering.
-In 2019, the college expanded their engineering offerings with a Bachelor of Science in Environmental Engineering.

-Bachelor of Music in music therapy

-In 2017, the college unveiled a renovated McKinney Building with a new, state-of-the-art clinical observation rooms and recording studio.

-Partnerships
+The McDonough Center for Leadership and Business at Marietta College started in 1986 with a $5.5 million gift from the Bernard P. McDonough family.
+With an inaugural cohort of 28 students, the center originally only offered a Certificate in Leadership Studies.
+The center today offers a bachelor's degree in International Leadership Studies, a minor, and a Certificate in Leadership Studies.
+There is also the Teacher Leadership Certificate (TLC), an academic program designed for students pursuing careers in education.

 Marietta College maintains a partnership with the University of International Relations, a university with ties to the Ministry of State Security of the People's Republic of China.